Partial hyperbolicity and pseudo-Anosov dynamics: Hyperbolic manifolds: Proof of Theorems A and B

 \begin{cor} Let $f: M \to M$ be a diffeomorphism of a hyperbolic 3-manifold so that $\cT$ is a one-dimensional normally hyperbolic foliation preserved by $f$.
 Then $f$ is dynamically coherent and plaque expansive. \end{cor}

-We refer the reader to \cite{HPS} for a definition of $\cT$ being a one-dimensional normally hyperbolic foliation, which in particular implies that $f$ is partially hyperbolic. \begin{proof} Theorem \ref{t.unihyp} shows that $f$ preserves a unique pair of branching foliations $\cs, \cu$ and any curve tangent to $E^c$ is contained in the intersection of a leaf of $\cs$ and a leaf of $\cu$.
+We refer the reader to \cite{HPS} for a definition of $\cT$ being a one-dimensional normally hyperbolic foliation, which in particular implies that $f$ is partially hyperbolic, and that the tangent space of the foliation $\cT$ is the center bundle.

+\begin{proof} Theorem \ref{t.unihyp} shows that $f$ preserves a unique pair of branching foliations $\cs, \cu$ and any curve tangent to $E^c$ is contained in the intersection of a leaf of $\cs$ and a leaf of $\cu$.
 It follows that $\cT$ has to be the center foliation associated with these branching foliations.
 Since $\cT$ is a foliation (as opposed to a branching one dimensional foliation) it follows that $\cs, \cu$ are also foliations, and do not have branching.
 This shows that $f$ is dynamically coherent.

 Using Theorem \ref{teoB} we get that an iterate of $f$ is a discretized Anosov flow.
 These are plaque expansive \cite{Martinchich}. \end{proof}